 In addition to a higher concentration of red blood cells, your body will also begin to produce more red blood cells.
 This actually increases the production of a substance you might have heard of in a negative connotation: EPO.

 Our bodies naturally produce this performance-enhancing drug, and we can increase production at high altitudes.
-Donโ€™t worry; your metrics will be well within the acceptable range should you have to take a drug test.
+Don’t worry; your metrics will be well within the acceptable range should you have to take a drug test.

 An interesting aside, distance running and endurance sports are one of the few things that can cause your body to increase the production of capillaries.

-Altitude Acclimatization: How Long Does It Take To Acclimate To Altitude?
+How Long Does It Take To Acclimate To Altitude?

-Most people are able to travel up to 8,000 feet without the need to acclimate.
-If you are traveling higher, the Center for Wilderness Safety states it typically takes 1-3 days at an altitude to acclimate.
-After this, your body will begin to feel normal at that altitude.
+Most people can travel up to 8,000 feet without needing to acclimate.
+If you are traveling to higher altitudes, the Center for Wilderness Safety states that it typically takes 1-3 days to acclimate to that altitude.1Center For Wilderness Safety | Wilderness First Aid • WFR.
+(2024, March 28).
+CWS | Center for Wilderness Safety. https://wildsafe.org/ After this, your body will begin to feel normal at that altitude.

-While this might be the case for walking or hiking, Iโ€™ve found things to be slightly different for running.
+While this might be the case for walking or hiking, I’ve found things to be slightly different for running.

 As I increased my pace, I noticed that I had to work much harder and was not able to run at the same pace as I had at sea level.

-When I moved to Colorado, It was probably 6-8 weeks before I felt like I was back at the sea level benchmarks that I was used to.
+When I moved to Colorado, it was probably 6-8 weeks before I felt like I was back at the sea level benchmarks that I was used to.

 #1: Preparation